 If we want our players to be tough, then we have to be tough, too.
-Below are just seven of the many ways Jay Bilas defined “toughness” for players.
+Below are just eight of the many ways Jay Bilas defined “toughness” for players.
 I’ve decided to share what that looks like for us as coaches.

 1. Take Responsibility for Your “Teammates”